Let’s be agents of Change through photography.

-New Event?
-YES!!!"From Lens to Self" is the baby-born workshop that started in July 2022 and Running Every Weekend in different London locations.
+THE WORKSHOP"**From Lens to Self**" is my signature workshop running from and Running Every Weekend in different London locations.
 It is an Art-Based Coaching learning space, using Photography, Metaphors & the outdoors as the main tools for personal reflection and problem-solving.I invite you to join me.
-To read more about it, dates, times and costs, you can check on my event page
+To read more about it, including dates, times and costs, you can check on my event page

 I had the privilege to be the guest of the Facilitation Stories Podcast, the official Podcast of the International Association of Facilitators (IAF) England and Wales ChapterIn this occasion I talk about my workshop from "From Lens to Self" and how connecting Photography and Facilitation you can create Impact.It was truly an enjoyable experience.
 Listen to the recording below.